websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/understanding-the-dispatch-framework.md

 ## `DispatchTaskExecutor`

 The [`DispatchTaskExecutor`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/dispatch/dispatch-api/src/main/java/com/liferay/dispatch/executor/DispatchTaskExecutor.java) interface is used to create templates for Dispatch Tasks in a Liferay instance.
 Each implementation of `DispatchTaskExecutor` is registered as an OSGi component and contains the essential logic executed by the Dispatch Task.
-See [Creating a New Dispatch Task Executor](./creating-a-new-dispatch-task-executor.md) to learn more. <!--INTEGRATE: Each Dispatch Task is an instance of a Java class that implements the `DispatchTaskExecutor` interface and has the `dispatch.task.executor.name` and `dispatch.task.executor.type` OSGi component properties.-->
+All Dispatch Tasks are instances of Java classes that implement the `DispatchTaskExecutor` interface and has the `dispatch.task.executor.name` and `dispatch.task.executor.type` OSGi component properties.
+See [Creating a New Dispatch Task Executor](./creating-a-new-dispatch-task-executor.md) to learn more.

 ## `DispatchTrigger`